NodeBB/nodebb-english/installing/os/centos.rst

 CentOS 6/7
 --------------------

-First we should make sure that CentOS is up to date, we can to so using this command:
+First we should make sure that CentOS is up to date, we can do so using this command:

 .. code:: bash